 5th Gen 4Runner NFab Roof Rack Install & Overview

 If you are looking for a superior lightweight aluminum roof rack, check out the N-Fab rack.
-The 4Runner N-Fab roof rack is a semi-affordable option out there for an aggressive, multi-purpose rack.
-The 4Runner N-Fab roof rack has front and rear mounting locations for LED light bars that can accommodate up to 36″ LED bars.
-The 4Runner N-Fab roof rack comes in a standard textured matte black color powder coat finish.
+This rack is a semi-affordable option out there for an aggressive, multi-purpose rack.
+The N-Fab roof rack has front and rear mounting locations for LED light bars that can accommodate up to 36″ LED bars.
+This rack comes in a standard textured matte black color powder coat finish.
 N-Fab has a 5-year finish and lifetime craftsmanship warranty.

-There are quite a few 5th Gen 4Runner roof rack options out there, but this one is perfect if you are looking for something simple, aggressive, fully capable of holding everything you need, and incredibly diverse.
+There are quite a few options out there for roof racks, but this one is perfect if you are looking for something simple, aggressive, fully capable of holding everything you need, and incredibly diverse.
 While this roof rack features the basic needs of every roof rack, you can mount just about any configuration you can think of to this rack.
-The 4Runner N-Fab roof rack has mounting holes in multiple locations which makes it perfect for you to figure out your rack configuration.
+The N-Fab has mounting holes in multiple locations which makes it perfect for you to figure out your rack configuration.

-The 4Runner N-Fab roof rack does lack in the Roof Top Tent (RTT) department, but if an RTT is something you don’t plan on using, then you are set.
-That really might be the only downside of the 4Runner N-Fab roof rack.
+We will be lacking in the Roof Top Tent (RTT) department, but if an RTT is something you don’t plan on using, then you are set.
+That really might be the only downside of this rack.

 4Runner N-Fab Install

 - N-Fab Roof Rack for 5th Gen: Check The Price

 - Carbon Fiber Vinyl for rails: Check Price

 - Matte Black Vinyl for rails: Check Price

 - Loctite (really good option): check the price on Loctite